 If you’re traveling by car, be sure to pack a few extra bags in case of diaper leaks or other messes.
 It’s also a good idea to stop for breaks every few hours so you can feed and change your baby.

 Additionally, you should prepare all the required travel documents.

 Tips for Traveling With a Baby | Feeding Tips While Flying

 — Pack frozen milk and fresh milk in an insulated bag.
 The frozen milk serves as “ice” for the fresh milk.

 — Of course, you can always pump along the way.
-BUT it’s nice not having to worry about pumping enough milk every few hours.
-With back-up milk available, you can now pump just to avoid engorgement.
-(I bring my Willow Pumps in my carry-on.)
+But it’s nice not having to worry about pumping enough milk every few hours.
+With backup milk available, you can now pump just to avoid engorgement.

 If you’re bottle feeding:

 — Pack 2-3 bottles to carry with you: 1) one full bottle of milk, 2) one clean empty bottle to use once the original bottle is no longer fresh, and 3) the third bottle can be full with milk to either serve as an emergency back-up or an empty new bottle if you have a really long haul ahead of you.

 — This is nice so that you don’t have to try and clean or sterilize bottles in the airport or airplane.
 Remember that we’re weird about keeping bottles as clean as possible with little effort.
 You may not want to truck around with so much!